-The Dumbarton bridge Bridge is a combination of three bridge types; reinforced concrete slab approaches supported on multiple pile extension columns, precast - prestressed concrete girders and steel box girders supported on reinforced concrete piers.
+The Dumbarton bridge Bridge is a combination of three bridge types; reinforced concrete slab approaches supported on multiple pile extension columns, precast - pre-stressed concrete girders and steel box girders supported on reinforced concrete piers.
 The retrofit strategy for the bridge includes superstructure and deck modifications and installation of isolation bearings.
-The Dumbarton Bridge is scheduled to be closed for construction over the 2012 Memorial Day weekend to install a seismic joint in the westbound direction.
-Project progress is reported on page 36.
+The Dumbarton Bridge was closed for construction over the Memorial Day 2012 weekend to install a seismic joint at the west end of the bridge.
+The bridge will be closed again over the Labor Day 2012 weekend to install a seismic joint at the east end of the bridge.
+Project progress is reported on page 30.